Deep Learning for Pattern Recognition, Identification & Classification from Big Datasets

 Applications accepted all year round

-Applications are invited for a self-funded, 3-year full-time or 6-year part-time PhD project, to commence in October 2019 or February 2020.
+Applications are invited for a self-funded, 3-year full-time or 6-year part-time PhD project, to commence in February or October 2020.

 The PhD will be based in the School of Computing and will be supervised by Dr. Ivan Jordanov and Dr. Antoniya Georgieva (University of Oxford).